REConnect: Participatory RE for Social Sustainability: REConnect in Practice: Project Examples

-\textbf{\textit{A long-term collaboration}} built on cultural awareness and high regard for authentic relationships rather than technical project details has contributed uniquely to the success of this project.
-Foundational to a successful interaction with Indigenous communities is respect for their people, culture, and ways of living \cite{wilson-raybould2024true}.
+\textbf{\textit{Building trust across cultural and historical distance.}} Foundational to a successful interaction with Indigenous communities is respect for their people, culture, and ways of living \cite{wilson-raybould2024true}.
 The project evolved from the high goal of involving Inuit youth in learning about technology design to a more specific goal of supporting their community in its language revitalization efforts.
-Over two years, the project team developed a trusting relationship with the community and the Mangilaluk School in Tuk that proved essential to the discovery, refinement, development, and validation of tool features.
-This was only possible because of the relationship developed with the youth and respected Elders in the community.
-The long-term engagement – in-person interaction (three visits of one week at a time) followed by ongoing online communication – led to cultural sensitivity and identifying the community’s value of authentic relationships and community-participatory action \cite{wilson-raybould2024true}, rooted in historical trauma due to extensive extractive relationships.
-In-person visits facilitated consultations with the Indigenous elders on ways to teach the Inuit language and traditions.
-The interactions with the Inuit youth were informal in the first few months, mostly texting about the youth’s life on the shores of the Arctic Ocean and which, on the surface, was not contributing to the project's success.
+Over two years, the project team developed a trusting relationship with the community and the Mangilaluk School in Tuk that proved essential to the discovery, refinement, development, and validation of tool features, made possible through sustained engagement with youth and respected Elders.
+The long-term engagement, three week-long in-person visits followed by ongoing online communication, led to cultural sensitivity and identifying the community's value of authentic relationships and community-participatory action \cite{wilson-raybould2024true}, rooted in historical trauma due to extensive extractive relationships.
+The interactions with the Inuit youth were informal in the first few months, mostly texting about the youth's life on the shores of the Arctic Ocean and which, on the surface, was not contributing to the project's success.
 Remarkable, however, are the friendships that developed between the Indigenous youth and the non-Inuit team members: authentic and deep, in line with the Indigenous culturally-informed ways of living and being.
 The Inuit youth became more engaged in the project with every visit to Tuktoyaktuk, leading to meaningful co-design of the language teaching tool.

-\textbf{\textit{Co-designing with the community}} was essential to understanding the intended impact for language revitalization and to developing the system features.
-In-person workshops during immersive visits to Tuk engaged community Elders, language teachers from the school, and students in various 2-12 grades.
-Initial brainstorming sessions clearly demonstrated the limited understanding that the project team had about the Indigenous ways of teaching their native language and how embedded that was within the Indigenous ways of living on their traditional lands, and the role of community participation.
-Without directly engaging the youth and members of the Inuit community during brainstorming, design, and feature validation activities, the project would have been destined to failure due to a lack of acceptance from the language teachers and the community as a whole.